drivy/jobs/reliability/README.md

 }
 ```

-And finally delete the original raw file.
+Eventually, it will delete the original raw file.

 ## Level 2
 The `level2` binary will send the same logs to a local HTTP server.

-The server needs to liste to HTTP POST on `/` on port 3000.
+The server needs to listen to HTTP POST on `/` on port 3000.
 The HTTP call will timeout after 100ms.

 To write a simple HTTP server look at [Sinatra](https://github.com/sinatra/sinatra) or [Hanami](https://github.com/hanami/hanami).

-As in level 1, you need to parse the logs and write the result to a JSON file in `./parsed/#{id}.json` in the same format.
+As in level 1, you will need to parse the logs and write the result to a JSON file in `./parsed/#{id}.json` in the same format.

 ## Level 3
 The `level3` binary is exactly the same as `level2`.

-This time you need to parse the logs and send them to a Redis `LIST` on a local Redis instance.
+This time you will need to parse the logs and send them to a Redis `LIST` on a local Redis instance.

 Again, the HTTP call will timeout after 100ms.

 ## Level 4

-This level is the same as the previous but you’ll have to enrich the parsed JSON using the library `slow_computation.rb` that is provided in the level4 directory.
+This level is almost the same as the previous, the only difference is that you’ll have to enrich the parsed JSON using the library `slow_computation.rb` that is provided in the level4 directory.

 Usage is as follows: